SarangNoether/skunkworks/rct3.md

 - anonymity set representation is not included in size computations
 - the key image format is different from the current Monero protocol, requiring a separation of outputs

 There are two different transaction protocols that can be built using RCT3.
-In one (here called RCT-single), separate spend proofs are used per transaction as needed.
-In the other (here called RCT-multi), a single spend proof is used per transaction; however, in this case the number of spends must be padded to a power of 2.
+In one (here called RCT3-single), separate spend proofs are used per transaction as needed.
+In the other (here called RCT3-multi), a single spend proof is used per transaction; however, in this case the number of spends must be padded to a power of 2.
 Both versions have an established security model and proofs.

 ## Spend transaction